Guebbit/js-filters/README.md

-# javascript-filters
+# scroll-helpers
-Personal script to filter array and objects locally.
+Personal scripts for UI UX friendly scrolls.
 For personal, volunteering and business projects.